Christopher Roper-Curzon, 19th Baron Teynham: Career

-Family estates

-The estates managed by the Roper family in the United Kingdom include Hyde and Charlton, Bradford, Pylewell Park, Candelwick, Galway Estates and Trimdon Estates.
-Additional estates include Saint Dunstans, Chestfeild, Cheselherst, Brambiltighe, and Modingham among others.
-Kent Estates were acquired in 15th century by Lord John Roper.
-Galway estates (181 acres) were acquired in 19th century by Sir Henry Roper.

-Among the estates managed by the Curzon family include the Kedleston Hall which is an estate situated in Derbyshire's Kedlestone, roughly 6 kilometres northwest of Derby.

 Personal life

 On 19 October 1927, Roper-Curzon married Elspeth Grace Whitaker (died 1976), a daughter of William Ingham Whitaker by his marriage to Hilda Guilhermina Dundas.
 They had two sons, Lord John Christopher Ingham Roper-Curzon, later 20th Baron Teynham (born 1928) and Michael Henry (born 1931), and were divorced in 1955.
 On 11 February 1955 he married secondly Anne Rita (1923-2007), a daughter of Captain L. C. A. St. J. Curzon-Howe and a granddaughter of Admiral Sir Assheton Curzon-Howe.
 They had two daughters, Henrietta Margaret Fleur, born in 1955, and Holly Anne-Marie, 1963.

 Modern house

 In 1788, Henry Francis Roper, the 14th Baron of Teynham inherited his cousin's John Barnewall Curzon's wealth and estate at Water Perry, Northamptonshire when he died.
 Henry legally added his name to his by Royal Licence and became Henry Francis Roper-Curzon.